-- Oversee online and face to face meetings of the College survival and Success seminar
+- Oversee online and face to face meetings of the New Student Seminar

 - Read the Common Reader and facilitate class discussion